davidgarciag02/Internship-Work-on-BOLD-fMRI-simulations/README.md

 2. At the top left (under file), click on the "Current Repository" button.
 3. Change the repository to "BOLDswimsuite".
 4. Clone the repository.
->Note: Make sure to know where the Github folder is one your computer, this is where the package is located and we will need it during the creation of the Python virtual environment.
+>Note: Make sure to know where the Github folder is on your computer, this is where the package is located and we will need it during the creation of the Python virtual environment.

 ## 2. Installing Python